 Top Oscar-Winning Movies For Best Costume Design

-Over 90 films have won the most prestigious film honor, the Academy Award for Best Costume Design since it was first given in 1994.
+Numerous films have won the most prestigious film honor, the Academy Award for Best Costume Design since it was first given in 1949.
 Most of the time, films with historically accurate clothing take home the prize.

 But it’s not just the clothes that count in movies; hairstyles and makeup are as significant.
 As a result, such films frequently garner multiple Oscar nominations.
 In other circumstances, the film itself may be mediocre and fail to win an award for performance or screenplay.
 Another advantage of going through the list of Oscar-Winning Movies for costume design is that you’ll probably come across several that you’ve never heard of — not just the usual cult classics.

 Need some assistance narrowing things down?
-Find 11 outstanding movies that won Oscars for best costume design below, spanning a variety of styles and decades.
+Find out more about outstanding movies that won Oscars for best costume design below, spanning a variety of styles and decades.
 So, the next time you’re looking for some visual stimulation, start here.

 Costume designer — Irene Sharaff